Difference between SFTP and Shell users

 SFTP users

-The FTP Users & Files page lists the username and the type of user it’s configured as.
-In the following example, the username is example_username.
+The SFTP Users & Files page lists the username and the type of user it's configured as.
+Click the Login info button to display details about this user.
+On the next page, you can see if the user is set as an SFTP user.

 • File Access only displays SFTP